ktekinay/Kaju/README.md

 ## The Classes

-There is only one class (`Kaju.UpdateChecker`) and one method in the Kaju module (`CancelUpdate`) that are of concern.
+There is only one class (`Kaju.UpdateChecker`) and one method in the Kaju module (`CancelUpdate`) that are of real concern.
 The other classes and methods support these.

+There is also a `Kaju.Version` constant (introduced in v.1.4) that will let you keep track of the Kaju version in your project.

 **Class:** `Kaju.UpdateChecker`